 413, 414 General comments relating to Dawlish DA2 - inclusion of hospital makes sense but does this protect the green space around the buildings from infill development?
 Unhelpful that DA nomenclature has been used for Dawlish as this is already in use with regards allocated sites The boundary for Dawlish holds town to its natural limit Further development of Dawlish would not be beneficial to residents Whilst the Dawlish settlement boundary includes the hospital buildings, it does not include the wider areas of open green space around it.
-204, 155 200 General comments relating to Denbury Boundary around Horsehills has not been mapped correctly in line with Principle 1 If the southern portion of the grounds of Denbury Manor have been excluded then so should the northern portion as it has a more domesticated appearance Only the domestic area fronting south street to the south of St Mary's Church should be included in the boundary to protect the integrity of the Conservation The boundary of Horsewell House has been mapped correctly - as planning permission was granted at appeal which formalised it as residential curtilage.
+204, 155 200 General comments relating to Denbury Boundary around Horsehills has not been mapped correctly in line with Principle 1 If the southern portion of the grounds of Denbury Manor have been excluded then so should the northern portion as it has a more domesticated appearance Only the domestic area fronting south street to the south of St Mary's Church should be included in the boundary to protect the integrity of the Conservation Area The boundary of Horsewell House has been mapped correctly - as planning permission was granted at appeal which formalised it as residential curtilage.
 The grounds of Denbury Manor are now excluded from the settlement boundary.
 The settlement boundary to the south of the church has been amended in this way.
-Area Is the justification for inclusion of land opposite 33 East Street based on a honest error or selective choice of facts to support a false argument The inclusion of the land adjacent to Horsewell House within the settlement boundary was originally included in anticipation of a positive result to the pending appeal.
+Is the justification for inclusion of land opposite 33 East Street based on a honest error or selective choice of facts to support a false argument The inclusion of the land adjacent to Horsewell House within the settlement boundary was originally included in anticipation of a positive result to the pending appeal.
 This would have been removed if the appeal had been dismissed.
 The appeal was approved and the area to the rear of Frawzy and Horsewell House now forms the rear

-206, Greenhill Lane is unsuitable for additional development and traffic Greenhill Lane provides an invaluable asset to the village for recreational purposes General comments relating to Kingskerswell KK5 - Further development would not enhance the village and would create infrastructure issues residential curtilage of these dwellings- Appeal Ref- APP/P113/W/18/3194062.
+206, Greenhill Lane is unsuitable for additional development and traffic Greenhill Lane provides an invaluable asset to the village for recreational purposes General comments relating to Kingskerswell KK5 - Further development would not appende the village and would areate residential curtilage of these dwellings- Appeal Ref- APP/P113/W/18/3194062.
 Noted.
 Noted.
-Noted.
-178, 203, General comments relating to Newton Abbot Difficult to determine proposals on Newton Abbot East map Noted.
+178, 203, enhance the village and would create infrastructure issues General comments relating to Newton Abbot Difficult to determine proposals on Newton Abbot East map Noted.
 Q11.
-Shoul oove alternative approaches to settlement boundaries?
-A: Allow development ac B: Replace boundaries with Ref Summary of Main Points Raised Response to Main Points Raised Homes 162, 164, 206, 417, 207, 419, 289, 365, 368, 370, No alternative approach should be considered because: Boundaries should not be removed Both alternative approaches would leave communities vulnerable to speculative Settlement Boundaries, or settlement limits, remain in the draft Local Plan as they are a recognised way of controlling urban sprawl.
-The development that may be permitted within and outside settlement boundaries is set out in Policy SP2: Settlement Limits and the Countryside,
+Shoul oove alternative approaches to settlement boundaries? djacent to boundaries B: Replace boundaries with criteria based approach Ref Summary of Main Points Raised Response to Main Points Raised